 Visually, we distinguish between objects to a large extent by their color alone.
 A red flower on a green background is easy for us to see.
 Without giving this much thought, we may be unaware that it is the difference in their colors that we are noticing most.
 But if we remove the color, we must be able to use other differences to distinguish the flower from its background.
 Contrast between tones is one important way to do this.

 If the tone of the red flower is the same as the tone of the green background, once color is removed, the flower that stood out so well before will blend into the background.
 They will translate into black and white as the same grey tone.
-This is a common frustration for beginning BW photographers.
+This is a common frustration for beginning photographers with BW photography.
 However if their tones are different, we will still be able to distinguish between the two even with their colour removed.